Ish2K/Compliance-Checker/README.md

 ### Backend

 The API endpoints can be accessed for direct integration or testing.
 The primary endpoint for compliance checking will be documented in the `main.py` file.

-## Pushing Docker Images to Docker Hub

-If you want to push your Docker images to Docker Hub, follow these steps:

-1. Log into your Docker Hub account:

-    ```bash
-    docker login
-    ```

-2. Tag your images appropriately:

-    ```bash
-    docker tag <image_id_or_name> yourusername/compliance-app:latest
-    ```

-3. Push the image to Docker Hub:

-    ```bash
-    docker push yourusername/compliance-app:latest
-    ```

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or questions, please contact [your_email@example.com].